franciskershaw/game-of-fives/README.md

 The **user stories** as detailed in the previous section was the first part of the development process and was very helpful in deciding which features were critical to the success of the site.
 Features that I did not deem necessary to myself (as the stakeholder) and the players reaching the end of their journeys would not be considered.

 The **focus** of the project is:
-* To create a fun interactive game based off of the drinking game ‘fives’.
+* To create a fun interactive game which allows all users to reach the end of their respective stories with ease.

 The **business goal** for the stakeholder:
-* Have a site that encourages players to return.
+* Have a game that players will want to play multiple times.
+* Produce a project which passes all marking criteria for the Code Institute's milestone 2 project.

-*To meet the focus and business goal, I therefore needed to create a bespoke website using HTML, CSS and Javascript to enable me to introduce the necessary functionality to produce a game.* **(work on this bit)**
+*Therefore, to meet both the focus and business goals, the game must be hosted on a bespoke website and created using using HTML, CSS and Javascript.*

-While strategising for this particular project, I figured that a good place to start for inspiration on layout and features would be to look up some popular online versions of the rock, paper scissors as this game mirrors several aspects of 'Fives'.
+While strategising for this project, I figured that a prudent place to start for inspiration on layout and features would be to look up some popular online versions of 'rock, paper, scissors' as it essentially amounts to a more basic versio of 'Fives'.
 With this in mind, I found the following sites very useful to begin with:

 * [Afiniti - Rock, Paper, Scissors](https://www.afiniti.com/corporate/rock-paper-scissors)
 * [Online Stopwatch - Rock Paper Scissors!](https://www.online-stopwatch.com/chance-games/rock-paper-scissors/)